 School for the Blind and Visually Impaired

-The Covid-19 pandemic made the lives of Palestinians even more difficult but Palestinians who are blind or visually impaired are at an even worse disadvantage.
-Seen as a burden to the struggling community, blind or visually impaired persons are often marginalized from society and don’t have access to resources for self-sufficiency.
-Mercy-USA is supporting an important education project operated by the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) to offer blind or visually impaired children early intervention and subsequent integration into mainstream schools.
-This special school provides material and technical support to the children to access learning.
+The Covid-19 pandemic made the lives of Palestinians even more difficult but Palestinians who are blind or visually impaired were at an even worse disadvantage.
+Seen as a burden to the struggling community, blind or visually impaired persons were often marginalized from society and didn't have access to resources for self-sufficiency.
+Mercy-USA supported an important education project operated by the United Nations Relief and Works Agency for Palestine Refugees (UNRWA) that offered blind or visually impaired children early intervention and subsequent integration into mainstream schools.
+This special school provided material and technical support to the children to access learning.

-This year, Mercy-USA is providing the funds to rehabilitate critical infrastructure of the school facility.
-We’re making improvements to important solar power systems that power the school facility and repairing air conditioning units.
-We’re providing shaded shelters for the children so they are not left in the hot sun waiting for transportation and other activities.
+Before the invasion of Gaza, Mercy-USA provided the funds to rehabilitate critical infrastructure of the school facility.
+We funded improvements to important solar power systems that powered the school facility and air conditioning units.
+We provided shaded shelters for the children so they were not left in the hot sun waiting for transportation and other activities.

-Finally, we’re providing tablets for students to enable them continue their education during times of remote learning.
+Finally, we provided tablets for students to enable them continue their education during times of remote learning.

 Because many children at the school have limited mobility, Mercy-USA provided a bridge between school buildings as well as an elevator that makes all parts of the school easily accessible for the children.

-The children receive eyeglasses to improve their impaired vision if appropriate.
-They are assisted by a Braillist, and taught to use the Perkins Braille machine as well as special technology to open up new worlds of information previously not available.
-Children are taught basic life skills and how to successfully navigate the world around them.
-Along with life skills, the children are kept on grade level with mainstream curriculum.
+The children received eyeglasses to improve their impaired vision if appropriate.
+They were assisted by a Braillist, and taught to use the Perkins Braille machine as well as special technology to open up new worlds of information previously not available.
+Children were taught basic life skills and how to successfully navigate the world around them.
+Along with life skills, the children were kept on grade level with mainstream curriculum.

-One of the most important components of this school is the new integration program.
-The goal of this program is to integrate the children into mainstream schools by grade 4, allowing the students to become fully engaged members of the community.
-UNRWA teachers are being taught how to accommodate the visually impaired students and are able to facilitate their learning on par with their other sighted students.
-By fully integrating the children into mainstream schools in Gaza, they not only gain the same educational opportunities as their sighted peers, the greater community learns to value them as equals in the society.
+One of the most important components of this school was the new integration program.
+The goal of this program was to integrate the children into mainstream schools by grade 4, allowing the students to become fully engaged members of the community.
+UNRWA teachers were being taught how to accommodate the visually impaired students and were able to facilitate their learning on par with their other sighted students.
+By fully integrating the children into mainstream schools in Gaza, they not only gained the same educational opportunities as their sighted peers, the greater community learned to value them as equals in the society.